sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 even then only ID and banned status are shown.

 Operators can ban and unban users through Flex Console, but there is no endpoint in the Flex APIs to ban a user.
+Unbanning a user does not automatically reinstate the user's deleted listings.

 ### Deleted user